sysdea-libs/decanter/README.md

 ## Status

-Primordial
+Experimental

 ## Why not just wrap cowboy_rest/webmachine?

-Elixir can (theoretically) offer higher performance through macros, allowing it to inspect the defined Resource module and elide unused/defaulted decision points, such that the decision graph for each Resource is compiled from the definition.
-Cowboy_rest and webmachine are also both specific to their respective adapters, while Wrangle sits on top of Plug, so can support whichever adapters Plug supports.
+`cowboy_rest` and `webmachine` are both specific to their respective adapters, while Wrangle sits on top of Plug, so can support whichever adapters Plug supports (which is currently only `cowboy`, but more are in the works).

+Wrangle can also perhaps achieve higher performance as it uses macros to customise the compiled decision graph based on the resource definition.
+This allows the addition of extra decision points with no performance detriment, as boolean constant decisions are simply compiled away to nothing.

 ## What about Phoenix?